Blue Nile(3 / 5)

 Although Blue Nile only sells GIA or AGS certified stones with access to the actual diamond certificate online, they do not provide any other features that would make a true assessment of a given diamond possible.
 For example, technological advancements have allowed such tools as Sarin machines, Ideal-Scope, ASET, and high resolution digital photographic technology to be available to the consumer so they can offer the novice buyer some help in choosing a quality stone without the need to see it in person beforehand.
-The vast majority of Blue Nile’s loose diamonds have a GIA certificate which makes it extremely difficult to evaluate a diamond’s cut proportions and light return because there is no ASET image accompanying the diamond (see How To Buy A Diamond for more information).
-With the growing online diamond market, these tools are becoming a necessity and that is why other online vendors like Whiteflash and Brian Gavin Diamonds are quickly gaining traction and notoriety within the industry.
+The vast majority of Blue Nile’s loose diamonds have a GIA certificate which makes it extremely difficult to evaluate a diamond’s cut proportions and light return because there is no ASET image accompanying the diamond.
+With the growing online diamond market, these tools are becoming a necessity and that is why other diamond retailers like: Brian Gavin Diamonds, Zoara, Leibish&Co, Enchanted Diamonds, and Ritani and are quickly gaining traction and notoriety within the industry.
 If any diamond vendor wants to stay afloat in this market, they will eventually need to step up their game and add this technology to their arsenal of selling tools.

 Blue Nile ‘Signature Ideal’ Are Not Necessarily Hearts & Arrow Diamonds